The Wine Effect:

 - The Merovingian

-I will not translate this quote, as it sounds so much better and classier in French, (while it would be totally and dreadfully vulgar in English), yet, this is exactly how I feel about this type of forgetful and blissful rare moments of pure joy, self-gratitude, and rewarding selfish satisfaction..... (more especially with Château Haut-Brion 1959 in my glass preferably...😋🍷)
+I will not translate this quote, as it sounds so much better and classier in French, (while it would be totally and dreadfully vulgar in English), yet, this is precisely how I feel about this type of forgetful and blissful rare moments of pure joy, self-gratitude, and rewarding selfish satisfaction..... (more especially with Château Haut-Brion 1959 in my glass preferably...😋🍷)

-Consequently, and because I believe that women need these moments much more than men, I would like to dedicate this "meme" to all of you, Ladies of the world, as I'm certain you perfectly understand what I'm saying and trying to convey with this "meme"...
+Consequently, and because I believe that women need these moments much more than men, I would like to dedicate this "meme" to all of you, Ladies of the world, as I'm sure you perfectly understand what I'm saying and trying to convey with this "meme"...

-Therefore, the need for this kind of moment applies to you Ladies, more than us as men, I believe...
+Therefore, the need for this kind of moment applies to you, Ladies, more than us as men, I believe...

-(I'm surely making some enemies once again by saying such things....)
+(I'm once again surely making some enemies by saying such things....)

-Yes, that particular moment when you can kick out your shoes, switch off your phone and switch off the rest of the world too, as, you know, you don't want to be and won't be disturbed (at least for a little while).
-And, the only thing you want is to do what you really feel like doing for yourself and by yourself, for yourself only, whatever that is...
-I'll leave it to your imagination, just enjoy the moment and more importantly enjoy yourself.
+Yes, this particular moment when you can kick out your shoes and switch off your phone and the rest of the world around you.
+You know, this moment when you don't want to be disturbed and won't allow anyone or anything to disturb you (at least for a little while).
+The only thing you want to do at that moment is what you really feel like doing for yourself and by yourself, and yourself only, whatever that is...

-Take good care of yourselves ladies and take some moments for yourself.
+Take good care of yourselves, ladies, and take some moments for yourself.

 Dom

-The Wine Effect - "OMG... chocking how wine makes me feel..." - Speech balloon by ©LeDomduVin 2017 |
+The Wine Effect - "OMG... chocking how wine makes me feel..." -

 "OMG... chocking how wine makes me feel... so good...
 I nearly forget my date...
 Oh well...
 He will wait..." by ©LeDomduVin 2017

-NB: Note that it took 2 years for someone to let me know I made some mistakes; sadly, it shows you how low and to which degree the level of acceptance for spelling and grammatical mistakes in written English has become over the last 10 years...
+NB: Note that it took 2 years for someone to let me know I made some mistakes; sadly, it shows you how low and to which degree the level of acceptance for spelling and grammatical errors in written English has become over the last 10 years...

-The strange thing is that, during these 2 years (between 2017-2019), as I still wanted to try to find who drew this "Lichtenstein-like" comic/drawing, and while doing some research, not only I was unable to find anything about the artist (and still not yet to this day), but also, I could not find anymore the original picture that I downloaded to create the "meme" in the first place.
-It is as if it disappeared from the internet, and of course, I cannot retrieve the website from which I downloaded the picture either.
-The only one I could find and constantly reappearing (probably due to the interest it generated and the increasing number of clicks on it) was my incorrect "meme"...
+The strange thing is that, during these 2 years (between 2017-2019), I still wanted to find who drew this "Lichtenstein-like" comic/drawing.
+While doing some research, I was unable to find anything about the artist (and still not yet to this day), and I could not find the original picture I downloaded to create the "meme" in the first place.

 So, I just wrote this post on my wine blog for 2 main reasons:

-And don't get me wrong, this Pop-Art comic-book-like drawing could be a Roy Lichtenstein, but so far I have not found any clue or info that would confirm it.
+And don't get me wrong, this Pop-Art comic-book-like drawing could be a Roy Lichtenstein, but so far, I have not found any clue or info that would confirm it.

-And at the end of the day, Roy Lichtenstein is surely THE most famous artist who used this type of comic-book-like drawing style during the Pop-Art era in the 1950s and more especially the 1960s, but he was not the only one.
-Remember that a lot of American comic book artists and authors started drawing like this as early as the mid-1930s.
-Like Marvel was founded back in 1939 for example, way before Roy Lichtenstein.
+And at the end of the day, Roy Lichtenstein is undoubtedly "THE" most famous artist who used this type of comic-book-like drawing style during the Pop-Art era, during the 1950s and, more significantly, the 1960s.
+But he was not the only one.

-That's all folks for today, please let me know if you know the name of the author/artist who did the drawing of my "meme", and in the meantime "Love Pop-Art!!!"
+That's all, folks, for today!
+Please let me know if you know the name of the author/artist who did the drawing of my "meme" and, in the meantime, "Love Pop-Art!!!"

 Santé!
 Cheers!